consentsam/ai-marketing-bot/docs/usage.md

-Ethena AI Agent Usage Guide
+YieldFi AI Agent Usage Guide

 This document explains how to use the Ethena (YieldFi) AI Agent Streamlit application once deployed.